islam-md-didarul/islam-md-didarul/README.md

 ## 👨‍💻 About Me

-I’m passionate about uncovering the **physics of biological and engineering flows** through the combined power of **Computational Fluid Dynamics (CFD)** and hands-on experiments.
+I’m passionate about uncovering the **physics of biological and engineering fluid flows** through the combined power of **Computational Fluid Dynamics (CFD)** and hands-on experiments.

 My research explores:
 - ⚙️ **Turbomachinery** – hydraulic performance optimization, cavitation and erosion studies, pump design improvements